 John is a Non-Executive Director of Bikeworks CIC, an award-winning social enterprise; a member of the Haberdashers’ Company Charities’ Committee, Castle Baynard Ward Club and Chair of Finance of a local primary school.

-Catherine has chaired the City’s Policy & Resources Committee for five years.
-As Policy Chair she has been a spokesperson for the City and the financial and professional services sector through Brexit and as the UK finds its new place in the world, working to strengthen its competitiveness; Catherine has also been closely involved in the London response to the pandemic; and has played a leading role in the City’s own recovery plans.
+Catherine has recently completed her 5 year term as Chair of the City’s Policy & Resources Committee.
+As Policy Chair she has been a spokesperson for the City and the financial and professional services sector through Brexit and as the UK finds its new place in the world, working to strengthen its competitiveness; Catherine was also closely involved in the London response to the pandemic; and played a leading role in the City’s own recovery plans.
+Catherine’s current committees include Finance Committee, Open Spaces & City Gardens and Policy & Resources.

-A lawyer by profession, she has worked in the ward, and represented it since 1997.
-She would find it a privilege to continue to serve the Ward if reelected.
+A lawyer by profession, she has worked in the ward, and represented it since 1997 and regards serving the Ward as an elected member a great privilege.

 Graham is an IT specialist who spent most of his working career in international roles at Mars and PwC.
 Graham has lived in the Ward since 2003 and was elected as a Common Councillor in 2013.
 He is passionate about the City and takes a particular interest in Planning, Policing and Licensing issues which impact residents and businesses.
 Graham’s committees include; City of London Police Authority Board, Planning & Transportation, Streets & Walkways (Chairman), Licensing and the Board of Governors of the Guildhall School of Music & Drama (Chairman).